pgdurand/BeeDeeM/README.md

 It depends on several thrid-party libraries as stated in the NOTICE.txt file provided with this project.

 ----
-(c) 2003-2023 - Patrick G. Durand; BeeDeeM development started in early 2003 by the development of [Core API](https://github.com/pgdurand/Bioinformatics-Core-API) for [BLAST Viewer](https://github.com/pgdurand/BlastViewer)... a long, long story by now! ;-)
+(c) 2003-2023 - Patrick G. Durand

+BeeDeeM development started in early 2003 by the development of [Core API](https://github.com/pgdurand/Bioinformatics-Core-API) for [BLAST Viewer](https://github.com/pgdurand/BlastViewer).
+Firt release of BeeDeeM was out by mid 2007... a long, long story by now! ;-)